 Hormonal IUD and menstruation: effects on the cycle and menstrual flow

-The hormonal IUD is a contraceptive method used by many women to avoid getting pregnant or to regulate their menstrual flow.
-What are the impacts of this contraception on menstruation?
+The hormonal IUD is a contraceptive method used by many women to avoid pregnancy or to regulate their menstrual flow.
+What impact does this contraception have on menstruation?

 What is a hormonal IUD?

-The hormonal IUD, also known as an IUD, is placed in the woman's uterus.
-It is a small, very flexible piece of plastic that looks like the letter T and contains a dose ofsynthetic hormones that will be released for 5 years and have a contraceptive effectiveness of nearly 99.9%.
-The hormones released will be progestogens similar to those found in certain pills.
-This contraceptive will therefore have an impact on the production of the uterine mucous membrane and on the secretions of the uterus in order to prevent pregnancy through the implantation of an embryo.
-Levonorgestrel makes the uterine lining very thin.
+The hormonal IUD is placed in a woman's uterus.
+It's a small, highly flexible piece of plastic resembling the letter T, containing a dose ofsynthetic hormones which are released over a period of 5 years, with a contraceptive efficacy of almost 99.9%.
+The hormones released are progestins similar to those found in certain pills.
+This contraceptive will therefore have an impact on the production of the uterine mucous membrane and on uterine secretions, to prevent pregnancy through the implantation of an embryo.
+Levonorgestrel makes the uterine mucosa very thin.
 This makes implantation impossible.
-The IUD and menstruation are linked because of the impact on the uterine tissue.
+The IUD and menstruation are linked by their impact on uterine tissue.

-This means of contraception is inserted by a health professional.
-He or she will insert the IUD using a speculum.
-Insertion is usually painless.
-Removal of the IUD is done by a health care provider, using the thread.
+This method of contraception is inserted by a health professional.
+The IUD is inserted using a speculum.
+Insertion is generally painless.
+The IUD is removed by a healthcare professional, using a thread.

-The hormonal IUD is an internal contraceptive, as are the copper IUD, the diaphragm, and the female condom.
+The hormonal IUD is an internal contraceptive, like the copper IUD, the diaphragm and the female condom.

 The hormonal IUD is very different from the copper one.
-Many women refer to the hormonal version as the period-free IUD.
-But what are the differences between all IUDs on the market and their effects and impacts?
+Many women refer to the hormonal version as the menstruation-free IUD.
+But what are the differences between all the IUDs on the market, and what are their effects and impacts?

-There are four major brands of hormonal IUDs on the market.
-Your gynecologist or midwife will suggest an IUD based on your health, weight, menstruation, and history.
+There are four main brands of hormonal intrauterine device on the market.
+Your gynecologist or midwife will suggest an IUD based on your state of health, weight, menstruation and history.

-Most devices on the market all release a progestin called levonorgestrel.
-Here is a chart summarizing each IUD model and its properties.
+Most of the devices on the market all dispense a progestin called levonorgestrel.
+Here's a table summarizing each IUD model and its properties.

 IUD |